-We resume in the following two theorems the behavior of the evolving regular network at a singular time, worked out in the previous sections, assuming the multiplicity--one conjecture~\ref{ooo9} and the uniqueness assumption~\ref{ooo12}.
+We summarize in the following two theorems the behavior of the evolving regular network at a singular time, worked out in the previous sections, assuming the multiplicity--one conjecture~\ref{ooo9} and the uniqueness assumption~\ref{ooo12}.

-\begin{thm} If {\bf{M1}} is true and the uniqueness assumption {\bf{U}} holds, then the (possibly simultaneous) singularities of the curvature flow of a regular network $\SS_t$ in a strictly convex, open subset $\Omega\subset\R^2$ are given by: \begin{itemize} \item the collapse with bounded curvature of the ``boundary curve'', locally around a fixed end--point on $\partial\Omega$ where a singularity occurs (recall that regions cannot collapse to boundary points); indeed, around any end--point $P^r$ either the flow is smooth, or the curve of $\SS_t$ getting to $P^r$ collapses letting two concurring curves forming an angle of $120$ degrees;
+\begin{thm} If {\bf{M1}} is true and the uniqueness assumption {\bf{U}} holds, then the (possibly simultaneous) singularities, as $t\to T$, of the curvature flow of a regular network $\SS_t$ in a strictly convex, open subset $\Omega\subseteq\R^2$ are locally given by: \begin{itemize} \item the ``isolated'' collapse with bounded curvature of a ``boundary curve'' getting to a fixed end--point on $\partial\Omega$ (regions cannot collapse to boundary point); indeed, around any end--point $P^r$ either the flow is smooth, or the curve of $\SS_t$ getting to $P^r$ collapses letting two concurring curves forming an angle of $120$ degrees at such end--point;

-\item the collapse with bounded curvature of a curve with the formation of a $4$--point, locally around a point of $\Omega$ where a singularity occurs; in this case the network is locally a tree, as $t\to T$;
+\item the collapse with bounded curvature of an ''isolated'' curve with the formation of a regular $4$--point, locally around a point $x_0\in\Omega$;

-\item the collapse to a point of $\Omega$ of a group of bounded regions (each one of them with less than six boundary curves), producing a possibly non--regular multi--point. \end{itemize} If $\{y_1,y_2,\dots,y_n,z_1,z_2,\dots,z_m\}$ are the points of $\Omega$ where such singularities occur (which are a subset of the limits, as $t\to T$, of the $3$--points of $\SS_t$), where we denoted with $y_i$ the ``cross'' or ``boundary'' singularities (notice that the former must have $\widehat{\Theta}(y_i)=2$) and with $z_j$ the other singularities, where the network $\SS_t$ is not locally a tree, for $t$ close enough to $T$, then there exists a possibly non--regular $C^1$ limit network $\SS_T$ such that: \begin{itemize} \item every two concurring curves at a multi--point of $\SS_T$ have distinct exterior unit tangent vectors;
+\item the collapse with unbounded curvature locally around a point $x_0\in\Omega$ of a group of bounded regions (each one of them with less than six edges), producing a possibly non--regular multi--point. \end{itemize} If $\{y_1,y_2,\dots,y_n,z_1,z_2,\dots,z_m\}$ are the points of $\overline{\Omega}$ where such singularities occur (which are a subset of the limits, as $t\to T$, of the $3$--points of $\SS_t$), where we denoted with $y_i$ the ``cross'' or ``boundary'' singularities and with $z_j$ the other singularities, then there exists a possibly non--regular $C^1$ limit network $\SS_T$ such that: